pact-foundation/pact-jvm/provider/maven/README.md

 From 4.1.8+, you can specify multiple tags with a comma separated string for the `pact.provider.tag` system property.

+## Setting the provider branch before verification results are published [4.3.0-beta.7+]

+Requires Pact Broker version 2.86.0 or later

+You can have a branch pushed against the provider version before the verification results are published.
+To do this you need set the `pact.provider.branch` JVM system property to the branch value.

 # Enabling other verification reports

 By default the verification report is written to the console.
 You can also enable a JSON or Markdown report by setting